briansimiyuj/doctor-appointment-app/README.md

   5. Create `showSignOutModal` state variable to store the sign out modal visibility
   6. If `showSignOutModal` and `isAuthenticated` are true, render the sign out modal
+  7. Create `closeSignOutModal` function to close the sign out modal
+    a.
+Set the `showSignOutModal` state to false

+  8. Create `openSignOutModal` function to open the sign out modal
+    a.
+Set the `showSignOutModal` state to true`

 ### Login Page